Skip to contents

 Details

 mfrm_results() is a high-level result object.
 It does not introduce a new estimator or a new validity rule.
 It fits only when fit is a data frame, computes diagnostics automatically when needed, and collects output from existing helpers such as diagnose_mfrm(), fit_measures_table(), precision_review_report(), and reporting_checklist().
 Sections that are unsupported for a particular fit are retained in the status table as not_available rather than stopping the whole results workflow.
+The additive readiness table keeps Numerical, Data, Design, Stability, Diagnostics, Reporting, and Plot interpretation states separate.
+Plot routes can therefore remain available for diagnosis while InterpretationStatus marks them as review-only.
 The returned object also carries next_actions and input$reproducible_code so users can move from the comprehensive first screen to explicit reporting or replay code.

 Include presets